intelligent-environments-lab/utx000/references/bpeace2_data_collection_issues_summary.md

+# Data Modality Collection Notes

 This file is meant to house a small table that highlights the issues surrounding data collection from the multiple modalities.

+## Data Modalities

 In terms of data collection/availability the main components for each of the modalities are:

 - **Beacon**: All sensors which include:
   - CO2